 Then I would go home after an awful day of worry and self-pity and start the process all over again.
 I would constantly search for the miracle cure to make it all go away.
 Maybe another trip to the library to read my 30th book on the subject, I had to get rid of this thing.
 At this point, I had been given little explanation, if any, as to what was wrong with me, so I had to try and figure it all out myself.
 This went on for many years and I was getting worse…Why?

-Well a lot of people develop anxiety through a build up of stress.
-Well I felt worse because I spent all my day worrying and stressing about how I felt, the last thing my body needed, it wanted a break.
+Well, a lot of people develop anxiety through a build up of stress, which is true in my case.
+I then felt worse because I spent all my day worrying and stressing about how I felt, the last thing my mind and body needed, was this onslaught, it wanted a break.
 My mind was so, so tired from all the deep thinking, trying to figure it all out.
 Did I give it a break?
-Did I hell, I constanatly tried to figure a way out, again worried and obsessed about it, so my mind tired further and I felt more lost than ever.
-I felt so dis-connected from the world because I had not allowed myself to connect with it, the subject of anxiety and how to find a way out had consumed me, is it any wonder I was getting worse?
+Did I hell, I constantly tried to figure a way out, again worried and obsessed about it all, so my mind tired further and I felt more lost than ever.
+I felt so disconnected from the world because I had not allowed myself to connect with it, the subject of anxiety and how to find a way out had consumed me, is it any wonder I was getting worse?

-Sometimes even after advising people they can carry on in this pattern.
-Never quite sure that its not something else and they need to keep searching, worrying and trying to do something about it.
-In my book I said it is like having a broken leg and hitting it each day, it will never repair, it needs to be left alone and given a little time.
-They day I gave up the daily battle with myself, the day things got easier.
-I was not cured by any means, this took more time.
-To integrate back into the world you need to begin to live in it again, no matter how you feel.
-Don’t waste time trying to rid yourself of how you feel, this is how anxiety re-invents itself.
-You are trying to change something that is normal in the circumstances.
+Sometimes, even after advising people, they can carry on in this pattern.
+Never quite sure that it’s not something else and they need to keep searching, worrying and trying to do something about it.
+In my book, I said it is like having a broken leg and hitting it each day, it will never repair, it needs to be left alone and given a little time to heal.
+The day I gave up the daily battle with myself, is the day things got easier.
+I was not cured by any means, this would take more time as I still needed to heal the suffering I had created.

 I hope there is something there for people to relate to.